ewang2002/ewang2002/README.md

 <br>

 Please feel free to contact me.
-- **Github:** (Preferred) Click [here](https://github.com/ewang2002/ewang2002/issues/new/choose) to leave an issue.
-This is usually the ideal way to contact me if you didn't have my email originally.
-If you are contacting me about a project, please leave an issue in the relevant project repository.
+- **Github:** This is preferred, especially if you didn't have my email originally.
+  - Click [here](https://github.com/ewang2002/ewang2002/issues/new/choose) to leave an issue.
+  - If you are contacting me about a project, please leave an issue in the relevant project repository.
-- **Email:** Please identify your GitHub account username and how you found my profile.
+- **Email:** When emailing, identify your GitHub account username and how you found my profile.
-  - My personal email is my Github username, followed by `7`, followed by `@gmail.com`.
+  - My personal email is `ewang20027+gh`, followed by Gmail's domain.
-  - My UCSD email is the first two letters of my first name, followed by my last name, followed by `@ucsd.edu`.
+  - My university email is `edwang+gh`, followed by my university's domain.

 ---